 The Uniform Statute bars claims concerning injury or death occurring on navigable waters during a traditional maritime activity three years after the incident occurred.
 The bar of the Uniform Statute cannot be affected by the victim’s age, financial state or other condition that would toll the three-year deadline, according to 46 U.S.C.A. § 30106.

 By consulting with an attorney knowledgeable in maritime law, we can help determine if you have a case against the party at fault for your injury.
-Your maritime attorney in Macon will know which laws may apply to your claim and whether you are entitled to compensation for your pain and suffering.
+Your Macon maritime attorney will know which laws may apply to your claim and whether you are entitled to compensation for your pain and suffering.

 Call 1-844-RESULTS to find out if you have a claim.